 An Ivy League education (Jeff has one) can be a life-shaping experience, but a diploma from an elite school is not a certification of hard skills or soft skills nor a guarantee of success.

-By acknowledging that people with powerful potential come out of community colleges as well as the Ivies — and everyplace in between, including military service — companies will increase the diversity of their workforce, find people with the skills they need, and hire more nimbly when labor markets are tight and talent is scarce.
+By acknowledging that people with powerful potential come out of high schools and community colleges as well as the Ivies, from military and community service as well as corporate experience, companies will increase the diversity of their workforce, find people with the skills they need, and level the playing field.